simonharris/pykmeans/README.md

 # pykmeans

 Experiments in initialisation strategies for the K-means data clustering algorithm, as research for my MSc by Dissertation at the University of Essex.
+This is the software used to perform the experiments for [our paper published in IEEE Access](https://ieeexplore.ieee.org/document/9786801).

 ## Structure